AntonVanAssche/JamJar/README.md

 what songs were removed—keep your playlist history fresh and intact, like music in a jar!

+## Behind the Creation of JamJar

+The inspiration for JamJar came from a simple yet frustrating limitation of
+Spotify: the inability to track the history of a collaborative playlist.
+When you’re working on a playlist with friends—where everyone can add songs—it’s fun to keep things dynamic and fresh.

+And you have some rule in place like "when you add a new song, you have to remove one of your earlier choices" to keep things balanced and engaging.
+Unfortunately, Spotify doesn’t provide a built-in way to see the history of the playlist—like who removed song X or who added song Y. Once a song is removed, it’s gone from the playlis, with no trace of its history.

+That’s where JamJar comes in.
+This CLI tool was created to save the state of a collaborative playlist to a simple SQLite database.
+By capturing the playlist and track details, including who added each song, JamJar allows you to:

+- Preserve a historical record of the playlist.
+- Review the contributions of each collaborator.
+- Export the data for further analysis or backup.

+With JamJar, the story of your playlist stays intact, even as tracks come and go.
+It’s a way to celebrate the collaborative spirit of music sharing while maintaining a bit of structure and fun.

 ## Installation

 1. Clone the repository: